 Every month, you have to pay HMRC the tax and National Insurance you owe as reported on your FPS in the previous tax month minus the reductions on any Employer Payment Summary (EPS) you sent before the 19th in the current tax month.

-Your payroll software will work out how much tax and National Insurance you owe, including an employer’s National Insurance contribution on each employee’s earnings above £169 a week.
+Your payroll software will work out how much tax and National Insurance you owe, including an employer’s National Insurance contribution on each employee’s earnings, which for the 2021/22 tax year will be above £170 a week.